Making Your Own MRE’s Can Be Satisfying and Cheaper

 - Salt/pepper packs and sugar packets that we save from fast food restaurants.
 When you go through a drive through just ask for some along with extra napkins and utensils.
 You can use all of them in your home-made MRE’s.

 - Bouillon cubes or home-made spice packets.
-Here is an awesome video on how you can make your own packets.

 - Trail mixes, nuts, raisins.